W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ---

 ##### [Work and Notes &rarr;](/storiesandscribbles/)
-Insightful and random tech related rambles...And yes, if you're looking for it, you may find the odd piece of project related narrative.
+Insightful and random tech related rambles...And yes, if you're looking for it, you will find the odd piece of project related narrative.

 ---